UniMath/agda-unimath/src/orthogonal-factorization-systems/subuniverse-connected-maps.lagda.md

 > This remains to be formalized.

-The formalization below takes a shortcut via the fibers.
+The formalization below takes a shortcut via the fiber condition.

 ```agda
 module _